 There are two choices for fusion: early and late.
-In both cases, with two sensing modalities, three classifiers are trained: an image classifier, a point cloud classifier, and a fusion classifier, which operates on regions with overlapping sensor coverage.
+With two sensing modalities, three classifiers are trained in both cases: an image classifier, a point cloud classifier, and a fusion classifier, which operates on regions with overlapping sensor coverage.
 Let feature dimensions be N{img} and N{pc} in the image and point cloud domain, respectively.

-In early fusion, unimodal classifiers P{img} and P{pc} are evaluated on segments which are covered by a single sensor.
+In early fusion, the overlapping region between the two sensing modalities is first computed.
+The two unimodal classifiers, P{img} and P{pc} , are then evaluated only on regions which are only covered by a single sensor.